-442 PHYSICS - Honors
+442 PHYSICS 1 - Honors

 The curriculum of this course follows the curriculum set forth by the AP College Board for Advanced Placement Physics 1.
-This course is the equivalent of a first-semester college course in algebra-based physics.
-The curriculum is taught at a slightly slower pace than the AP Physics 1 class and is covered in a fashion that would enable recommended students to take the AP Physics 2 class for college credit, provided they take both the AP Physics 1 and AP Physics 2 exams.
-Any material not covered in the Honors Physics class would be required summer work for students wishing to take the AP Physics 2 class.
-Honors Physics primarily covers Newtonian mechanics including rotational dynamics and angular momentum; work, energy, and power; mechanical waves and sound.
-A full laboratory program is an integral part of the course.
-Students should have taken or be concurrently taking pre-calculus or an equivalent course.
+This course is the equivalent of a first-semester college course in algebra-based physics and focuses on Newtonian mechanics including rotational dynamics and angular momentum; work, energy, and power; mechanical waves and sound.
+Students cultivate their understanding of physics through inquiry-based investigations as a full laboratory program is an integral part of the course.
+Students should have taken or be concurrently taking precalculus or an equivalent course.